MOS Technology 6581: Design

 The noise generator is implemented as a 23-bit-length Fibonacci LFSR (Feedback polynomial: x^22+x^17+1).
 When using noise waveform simultaneously with any other waveform, the pull-down via waveform selector tends to quickly reduce the XOR shift register to 0 for all bits that are connected to the output DAC.
 As the zeroes shift in the register when the noise is clocked, and no 1-bits are produced to replace them, a situation can arise where the XOR shift register becomes fully zeroed.
 Luckily, the situation can be remedied by using the waveform control test bit, which in that condition injects one 1-bit into the XOR shift register.
 Some musicians are also known to use noise's combined waveforms and test bit to construct unusual sounds.

 The 6581 and 8580 differ from each other in several ways.
 The original 6581 was manufactured using the older NMOS process, which used 12V DC to operate.
-The 6581 is very sensitive to static discharge and if they weren't handled properly the filters would stop working, explaining the reason of the great quantity of dead 6581s in the market.
+The 6581 is very sensitive to static discharge and if they weren't handled properly the filters would stop working, explaining the large number of dead 6581s in the market.
 The 8580 was made using the HMOS-II process, which requires less power (9V DC), and therefore makes the IC run cooler.
 The 8580 is thus far more durable than the 6581.
 Also, due to more stable waveform generators, the bit-mixing effects are less noticeable and thus the combined waveforms come close to matching the original SID specification (which stated that they will be combined as a binary AND).
-The filter is also very different between the two models, with the 6581 cutoff range being a relatively straight line on a log scale, while the cutoff range on the 8580 is a straight line on a linear scale, and is close to the designers' actual specifications.
+The filter is also very different between the two models.
+The 6581 cutoff range resembles a sigmoid function on a log scale and varies wildly between chips, while the cutoff range on the 8580 is a straight line on a linear scale and is both more consistent between chips and close to the designers' actual specifications.
+The 8580 filter can achieve higher resonances as well.
 Additionally, a better separation between the analog and the digital circuits made the 8580's output less noisy and distorted.
 The noise in 6xxx-series systems can be reduced by disconnecting the audio-in pin.